CJParry/parrychris_OneHit_P2/README.md

 # Most technically interesting/challenging parts of prototype
 - Merging designers 3d background and other designers sprites/animatons into project
+- Cloning from git, background often doesnt work
+- Getting UI to work - only works in Unity

 ## Instructions to copy repository locally:
 * Download Git